47chapters/letsgo/docs/how-to/enqueue-asynchronous-work.md

 ## Enqueue asynchronous work

 The _worker_ component of the LetsGo boilerplate supports executing asynchronous work in the background, outside of the lifespan of an HTTP request.
-Aside from from processing Stripe events delivered via a webhook, your application may define and schedule its own types of asynchronous work.
+Aside from processing Stripe events delivered via a webhook, your application may define and schedule its own types of asynchronous work.

 <img width="836" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/835f7840-da4a-4c2e-bd1a-50864fb60c47">